hunorg/L-System-Studio/README.md

 ## Further Reading

-For more information on L-Systems and a collection of examples, please visit the following resource:
+for more information on L-Systems and a collection of examples, please visit the following resource:

 - [Paul Bourke's L-System Fractals](http://paulbourke.net/fractals/lsys/)

-This resource provides extensive information about L-Systems, along with numerous examples and visualizations to help you better understand their capabilities and potential applications.
+this resource provides extensive information about L-Systems, along with numerous examples and visualizations to help you better understand their capabilities and potential applications

 ## Contributions

-Contributions are welcome!
+contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.
-If you have any questions or need assistance, feel free to open an issue or contact the project maintainer.
+If you have any questions or need assistance, feel free to open an issue or contact the project maintainer

 ## Future enchancements include:

-1. Saving and loading L-system presets
+1. saving and loading L-system presets
-3. Drawing process animation
+3. drawing process animation
-4. User-guided tutorials or examples
+4. user-guided tutorials or examples
-5. Error handling and input validation
+5. error handling and input validation
-6. Tooltips and help text
+6. tooltips and help text
-7. Code optimization for performance
+7. code optimization for performance